Captain Judy’s Corner: Avoid Hazardous Flying Attitudes

 Is it important to verify checkpoints?

+Hazardous flying attitudes can occur at any time.
 I knew myself fairly well when I started flying lessons at age 40.
 Or so I thought.
 The long solo cross-country was when I discovered what I did not know.
-During that flight, I had not properly timed or verified checkpoints resulting in becoming completely off course.
+During that flight, I had not properly timed or verified checkpoints resulting in becoming completely off-course.

 My drive home from this particular flight provided reflection on how to be a better pilot.
 I’d replayed each skill set.
 I flew the airplane well and used the checklist regularly but was consistently lost.
 What surprised me was how many times I said to myself, “That check point is only slightly off course.”